sgm-17/KiCAD-Footprint-Scaler/README.md

 # KiCAD-Footprint-Scaler
  Simple script to scale KiCAD graphics footprints.
-Useful to scale logos on the fly.
+Useful to scale logos in a batch.
  Just export the footprint from KiCAD, input it when prompted by the terminal and choose the scale factor.

  If the name of the footprint has a scale in milimeters (ex: 5.0mm) the script will update the scale in the name of the output file.